SapienzaNLP/relik/README.md

 #### Relation Extraction

-The configuration files in `relik/retriever/conf` is `finetune_nyt_iterable_in_batch.yaml`, which we used to fine-tune the retriever for the NYT dataset.
+The configuration file in `relik/retriever/conf` is `finetune_nyt_iterable_in_batch.yaml`, which we used to fine-tune the retriever for the NYT dataset.
 For cIE we repurpose the one pretrained from BLINK in the previous step.

 For instance, to train the retriever on the NYT dataset, you can run the following command: